tom-howard/ros/docs/com2009/assignment1/part6.md

 [OpenCV](https://opencv.org/) is a mature and powerful computer vision library designed for performing real-time image analysis, and it is therefore extremely useful for robotic applications.
 The library is cross-platform and there is a Python API (`cv2`), which we'll be using to do some computer vision tasks of our own during this lab session.
 While we can work with OpenCV using Python straight away (via the API), the library can't directly interpret the native image format used by the ROS, so there is an *interface* that we need to use.
 The interface is called [CvBridge](http://wiki.ros.org/cv_bridge), which is a *ROS package* that handles the conversion between ROS and OpenCV image formats.
 We'll therefore need to use these two libraries (OpenCV and CvBridge) hand-in-hand when developing ROS nodes to perform computer vision related tasks.

+### Object Detection

+One common job that we often want a robot to perform is *object detection*, and we will illustrate how this can be achieved using OpenCV tools for *colour filtering*, to detect the coloured pillar that your robot should now be looking at.

 #### :material-pen: Exercise 2: Object Detection {#ex2}

-One common job that we often want a robot to perform is *object detection*, and we will illustrate how this can be achieved by *colour filtering* to detect the coloured pillar that your robot should now be looking at.
 In this exercise you will learn how to use OpenCV to capture images, filter them and perform other analysis to confirm the presence and location of features that we might be interested in.

 **Step 1**